When to come:

 Please send an email to the practice leader listed on the Arrange an Orientation page to find out when the next beginner's group orientation will be taking place on the evening or Saturday morning you'd like to come.
 Orientations are available only by prior arrangement and take place every other week.
-These orientations ofter brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, to Zen liturgy, and to the Boundless Way Zen school.
+These orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, and to Zen liturgy.
 If any of that is new to you, please consider coming to an orientation!

 Since several people often attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly at the scheduled time, out of courtesy to your fellow attendees.

 If you'd like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by resident teacher Josh Bartok:

 You may also want to read this book:

 - Zen Meditation in Plain English by John Buksbazen

 If you are comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy--you are welcome to just show up and dive in.
 If you'd like an introduction to the sangha and our forms, please send an email to the practice leader listed on the Arrange an Orientation tab to set up a brief meeting before the formal sitting period.

 What you should bring and what you should wear:

 You needn't bring anything at all except, ideally, an open mind.
 If you wish to bring your own meditation cushion or bench, please do so.
 Some chairs, cushions, and benches will be available.
 You needn't wear anything special, though you may wish to choose somewhat loose-fitting pants.